eansearch/perl-ean-search/README.md

 A Perl module for EAN and ISBN lookup and validation using the API on https://www.ean-search.org

+You can
+- lookup an EAN
+- lookup an ISBN (ISBN-10 or ISBN-13)
+- search for products by name or keyword (eg. to find the EAN)
+- search a product category by name or key word
+- search for all EANs with a certain prefix
+- verify if an EAN or ISBN-13 is valid
+- lookup the country wehere an EAN was issued
+- generate PNG barcode images

 # INSTALLATION

 Install from CPAN